Rovinj

 Otočić Sveti Andrija

 Jason is itchy for adventure though.
 Lazing around on rocks, dips in the crystal blue sea and dulcet picnic filled days are not enough for him.
 He hires a windsurfer for an hour and makes sure he gets his fix of adrenaline in, keeping up Straddie skills.
-Then, sishing we could stay longer we reluctantly, gather our things and capture a few more photos for our memory bank.
+Then, wishing we could stay longer we reluctantly, gather our things and capture a few more photos for our memory bank.
 Then it’s time to board the boat to return to Rovinj.

 In front of the Island Hotel Istra